In the Dental Chair

 For accident victims seeking legal representation, your attorney will want to collect copies of both your medical and dental records pertaining to any consultations, treatments, or testing done after the accident occurred.
 Contact your dental and healthcare providers to request copies of billing invoices, imaging tests, prescription information, treatment plans, and x-rays.
 These items may be useful in the event the accident victim intends to seek financial restitution for his or her injuries.

 If you were injured in a car accident and suffered subsequent dental health issues or orofacial injuries, consider contacting an experienced, local attorney.
 Reputable legal firms will often provide free initial consultations.
-These provide accident victims a risk-free opportunity to explore their legal options.
+These provide accident victims with a risk-free opportunity to explore their legal options.
 Come prepared to these meetings with relevant details about your accident, plus any of the documents mentioned above.
 You should walk away from your consultation feeling more informed and assured of your decisions.

 For helpful tips on finding the right attorney, follow this link: https://bit.ly/35ewr4T